-Please remember that although clearing your history minimises the chances of someone knowing what websites you have visited there is other means of finding this out if you have the knowhow.
+Please remember that although clearing your history minimises the chances of someone knowing what websites you have visited, there are other means of finding this information out.

-The safest way to access sites if you want to be completely sure of not being tracked online, is to use a computer at a local library, an internet cafe, a friend's house or at work.
+If you want to be completely sure of not being tracked online, the safest way is to use a computer at a local library, an internet cafe, a friend's house or at work.

-We have introduced a ‘Quick Exit’ button, which enables browsers of our website to immediately navigate away from the page if they are concerned about an abusive partner or family member discovering what they’re viewing.
+Our website has a ‘Quick Exit’ button, which enables browsers to immediately navigate away from the page if they're concerned about an abusive partner or family member discovering what they’re viewing.

-When a user clicks on the button, which has been applied to all pages related to the campaign, they will be redirected to the Google homepage.
-We hope that it will help our customers – and colleagues – to feel reassured when reaching out for our help.
+When a user clicks on the button, which has been applied to all pages related to our domestic abuse work, they'll be redirected to the Google homepage.
+We hope that it will help our customers – and colleagues – to feel reassured when reaching out to us for our help.